KaloyanYosifov/phpstorm-linux-installer/README.md

 ***You can use it by cloning the repository, going to the folder and running*** `./pstorminstall 2019.3.1 $HOME` ***This will install PhpStorm in your home directory***

+- Am i limited to version 2019.3.1?

+***No you are not.
+You can set the version of PHPStorm you require by replacing `2019.3.1` when executing the command to whatever version you want.***

 ### How to install

 Open your terminal and run: